 Co-Chair VAC, Arts on the Boulevard Program Manager, Art Teacher

-She assists with the Tween Art Camp in the Voorhees Art Gallery, and recently led our Mother's Day art event, as well as our Drop Off Pop Up Art Party.
-Kim is also the Chair of the Arts ion the Boulevard Exhibit program.
+I've assisted with the Tween Art Camp in the Voorhees Art Gallery, and have led our Mother's Day art event, as well as our Drop Off Pop Up Art Party for kids.

 Art Council Co-Chair, Art Teacher